-There is something about the stilted, almost comically non-sexual about a lot of kisses in the kdrama world.
+There is something stilted and almost comically non-sexual about a lot of kisses in the Kdrama world.
 For those who haven’t watch many or any Korean dramas, let me discuss this briefly.

 The first kiss in a melodrama is critical.
 You have probably been rooting for these characters to profess their love for one another for about 10 episodes out of their usual 16 – 24 episode run.
 There is huge build-up to this moment, and the payoff is typically worth the wait.
 However, that pay off usually comes in the form of a kiss.
 Unfortunately, this is where I find there is an issue.

 Now, before I go on, I will preface this by saying that I am viewing this through the lens of someone who lives and grew up in North America (N.A.) and has viewed relationships, love, and sex through that lens.
 I recognize that our societal mores and values are different when it comes to these issues.
 I will, however, state that I feel that this lens has allowed me to appreciate the time and care the writers of these melodramas put into crafting these relationships.
 Relationships that, in comparison to some things I see here, would be deemed saccharine.
 It is that very innocence and sentimentality that speaks directly to a part of my heart that a lot of North American television can just no longer access.